diegochencoconut/2022_makeNTU_team11/mongodb_code/README.md

 If everything work successfully, you will receive following messages:
 1. If NO ONE ELSE open the door, you will receive `{"message": "accepted"}`
 2. If SOMEONE open the door, you will receive `{"message": "rejected"}`

+## How to get data from JSON by python?
+We are going to use the library *json*, which is already installed with python.

+On above examples, `r.text` is a json string.
+We need to use following code:

+    #Assume that r.text is {"message": "accepted"}
+    received = json.loads(r.text)
+    message = received["message"]
+    print(message)

+The code above should print `accepted`